wix-playground/bundless/README.md

 Experimental bundle-free JavaScript dependency server/loader.

 Bundless is an experimental, HTTP/2-based alternative to browserify and webpack.
-It serves all your JavaScript dependencies to client, including npm packages.
+Its goal is to deliver all JavaScript dependencies to the client without creating aggregate files ("bundles"), managing complex configurations or migrating to alternative package managers.

 ## Installation